Type of Entry

 Textile Art

-Entrants should examine the brief and produce an object that showcases their embroidery skills.
-The object could be a piece of jewellery, an artistic sculpture, an embroidered tapestry, a piece for home interior design etc. Judges will look at originality, embroidery technique, execution, construction and overall presentation.
+Textile Art entrants should design a textile-based artwork inspired by the Prize brief.
+Entrants are expected to closely examine the brief and produce one complete object that clearly demonstrates their interpretation of the theme, originality, and embroidery skills.
+The object may take many forms, including jewellery, an artistic sculpture, an embroidered tapestry, or a piece for home or interior design.
+Judges will assess originality, embroidery technique, execution, construction, and overall presentation of the final piece.

 The Fashion Category